 For instance, Sasha and Martin often found themselves at loggerheads because Sasha felt that her partner didn’t take the things that were important to her seriously.
 He had a tendency to not show up or be late for her art shows, which meant the world to her.

 The more often it happened, the more it enraged her.
 She felt he didn’t value something so important to her.
 Such fundamental differences can be among the common reasons for anger in relationships.
+The issue isn’t that anger arose in the first place.
+But what matters is how you react to being angry.
+If Sasha were to act irrationally, it would cause more problems than just Martin not attending her art shows.
+When you learn how to control jealousy and anger in a relationship, you can process your emotions better.

 When love turns to anger due to such couple dynamics, it is possible, as well as crucial, to address the underlying issue swiftly, so that feelings of love and closeness can be restored.